marekjm/diaspy/README.md

-#### Python API for Diaspora (unofficial)
+#### Unofficial Python interface for Diaspora\* social network

-`diaspy` is a set of modules which form API for D\* social network.
+`diaspy` is a set of modules which form an Python interface to the API of Disapora\* social network.
-The API is written in Python and should be both 3.x and 2.x compatible.

 Test suite will cause problems when run with 2.x so testing should be done using python3 interpreter.

-Object oriented design of `diaspy` makes it easily reusable by other developers who want to use only part of the API.
+Object oriented design of `diaspy` makes it easily reusable by other developers who want to use only part of the interface and create derivative works from it.

+Developrs who don't like the design of `diaspy` and want to create something better can use only `diaspy.connection.Connection()` object as it is capable of doing everything.
+Other modules are just layers that provide easier access to parts of the Diaspora\* API.

 ----